 Malinois are quick learners and eager to do whatever their people ask of them.
 They excel are obedience, tracking, agility, flyball, herding, showing, Schutzhund and other protection sports, search and rescue, and police work.
 Trainers describe them as having a high "play drive," which means that they love to play, and about anything you ask them to do is play to them.

-But the Malinois' owner should never forget that this is a breed that was developed to protect and herd.
-Poorly bred Malinois or ones that have been poorly socialized may be aggressive out of fear or shyness.
+But the Malinois' owner should never forget that this is a breed developed to protect and herd.
+Poorly socialized dogs may be aggressive out of fear or shyness.
 Additionally, although well-socialized Malinois are good with children, especially if they are raised with them, they may have a tendency to nip at their heels and try to herd them when playing.

 - Belgian Malinois have a great deal of energy and need a lot of exercise.
 Make sure you have the room and time to provide it.

 - Malinois are very intelligent and alert.
 They also have strong herding and protection instincts.
 Early, consistent training is critical!

 - Although they are good-sized dogs, they are very people-oriented and want to be included in family activities.